 B.S. in Physics

-The B.S. degree in physics is recommended for students wishing to go to graduate school in physics.
-It also prepares a student for teaching physics, for graduate or professional schools, such as law school or education school, and for jobs in technical fields.
-Students interested in teaching high school physics may need a secondary education certification along with the degree.
+The B.S. degree in physics is suggested for students wishing to do professional work in physics.
+It also prepares a student for graduate or professional schools, such as medical school or law school.

 General Education Requirements